Skip to content

 COMMAND_C

-Commands are either node names (SrColor, MxAdd, etc.) or a connection from one node to another.
+Commands are either node names (SrColor, MxAdd, etc.) or a list of connections to a node.
 Nodes are zero-indexed starting from the top.
+Connections should be after all node definitions.

 Parameters must be unsigned 16-bit integers.